SoborawinThoy/Google-Data-Analytics-Capstone-Case-Study-/README.md

           AND GovernmentCorruption < (SELECT avg(GovernmentCorruption) FROM `World Happiness`.`wh_sql`)
           AND Freedom > (SELECT avg(Freedom) FROM `World Happiness`.`wh_sql`)
           AND cc.YearCount = 5;
-   -- Change 5 to 4 if the data only includes years 2015-2018

    -- For this Query, we're narrowing down to find the countries to best avoid due to their scores -- Find the country or countries that show up the most and do further investigation on why that is the reason